nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ## Date filter ##

 A date filter is applicable to this section.
-The date filter **MUST** be applied to the All Medication (Summary) and All Medication Issues subsections only.
+The date filter **MUST** be applied to the All Medication and All Medication Issues subsections only.
 All other subsections **MUST** return all records as defined in the subsection descriptions below, subject to exclusions.

 ## Section content banner ##